 2. Find a meeting time that works for everyone

-Selecting an appropriate meeting time is key to successful virtual board meetings.
-Choosing the right time is crucial to a successful meeting if attendees are located in multiple time zones.
+Selecting an appropriate meeting time is key to successful virtual board meetings, especially if attendees are located in multiple time zones.
 Meeting times should respect everyone’s lunch and break times.

 3. Have a clear meeting agenda